 The Bellwether Project

 The Bellwether Project is a company of young theatre artists who are passionate about telling inclusive stories through the exploration of new forms.
 The company first united to produce a show at Carnegie Mellon University's 2015 Playground festival.
-Since then the company has produced pieces at Carnegie Mellon's Playground and Dance/Light pieces, CollaborAction Studios in Chicago, IL and are currently in post production of a new webseries (In)Alienable.
+Since then the company has produced pieces at Carnegie Mellon's Playground and Dance/Light festivals, CollaborAction Studios in Chicago, IL and in New York City at Ars Nova’s ANT FEST, Project Y’s Women in Theater Festival, and for FringeCLUB at Nuyorican Poet’s Cafe.
+They are currently in development for season 2 of their webseries, (in)alienable.

 The mission of The Bellwether Theatre Project is to create a culture of understanding and empathy for its community through personal, intersectional storytelling.

 Jack Dentinger is from Chicago.
 With a love of community, Jack is passionate about bringing an empathetic approach to political theatre.
 He believes that progress is only possible if everyone is willing to open themselves to each other's experiences, lives, and opinions.
 Jack has a love of Shakespeare, folk music, and travel.
 He has his BFA in Directing from the John Wells Directing Program at Carnegie Mellon University.
 Click here to visit his website.